 Political parties, associated entities, donors to political parties and 'third parties that incur political expenditure' also have annual disclosure obligations.

 Please note that a number of state and territory jurisdictions have their own disclosure schemes, which are separate to the Commonwealth disclosure scheme.
-Links to the websites of State electoral offices are available via the AEC's website: www.aec.gov.au.
+Links to the websites of State electoral offices are available via the AEC website.